ganeti/ganeti/man/ganeti.rst

 Node Parameters
 ~~~~~~~~~~~~~~~

-These parameters are node specific and can be preseeded on node-group
+The ``ndparams`` refer to node parameters.
+These can be set as defaults
-and cluster level.
+on cluster and node group levels, but they take effect for nodes only.

 Currently we support the following node parameters: